- Diabetes is caused by not having enough insulin.

 Choices for how you can take your insulin include:

-An insulin pen: The insulin pen looks like a large pen.
-It’s filled with insulin and is used with disposable needle tips. (see image directly above)
+- An insulin pen: The insulin pen looks like a large pen.
+It’s filled with insulin and is used with disposable needle tips.

-An insulin pump: “The pump” delivers insulin continuously just under the skin.
+- An insulin pump: “The pump” delivers insulin continuously just under the skin.
 It is a small device (about the size of a pager) that you wear all day long.
-It gives you insulin throughout the day through a tiny needle.
-Many young people with diabetes choose to use the pump because they feel it gives them more freedom than other methods do. (see image to the right)
+It gives you insulin throughout the day through a tiny catheter as a basal rate, which replaces a long-acting insulin shot.
+The pump is also used to deliver rapid-acting insulin for meals and to correct high blood sugar levels .
+Many young people with diabetes choose to use the pump because they feel it gives them more freedom than other methods do.

 You and your health care provider will work together to find the insulin therapy that is best for you.
 A member of your health care team will teach you the right way to use whatever method(s) you choose.